George Oakley Totten Jr.

-George Oakley Totten Jr. (December 5, 1866 – February 1, 1939), was one of Washington D.C.’s most prolific and skilled architects in the Gilded Age.
-His international training and interest in architectural decoration led to a career of continuous experimentation and stylistic eclecticism which is clearly evident in many of his works.
-The mansions he designed were located primarily on or near Dupont, Sheridan (including Embassy Row), and Kalorama circles and along 16th Street, N.W., near Meridian Hill.
-Most now serve as embassies, chanceries, or offices for national or international organizations, their important public or semi-public functions, combined with their urbanistically integrated close-in locations, make them particularly visible exemplars of Washington's peculiar mixture of turn-of-the-century political and social life.
+George Oakley Totten Jr. (December 5, 1866 – February 1, 1939) was an American architecht who was one of the most prolific architects in the Gilded Age in Washington D.C.
+He designed many mansions that were located primarily on or near Dupont, Sheridan (including Embassy Row), and Kalorama circles and along 16th Street, N.W., near Meridian Hill.
+Most now serve as embassies, chanceries, or offices for national or international organizations.

 Biography

 Totten was born in New York City on December 5, 1866, a son of George Oakley and Mary Elizabeth (Styles) Totten and a descendant of John Totten, from whom Tottenville, Staten Island, was named.
 After receiving his early education at public schools in Newark, New Jersey and the Newark Technical School, he graduated from Columbia University with a Ph.B in 1891 and an A.M. in 1892.
 He was awarded Columbia's McKim travelling fellowship in 1893, and for the next two years studied at the Ecole des Beaux Arts and Atelier Daumet-Esquie.
 He returned to the United States and in 1896, was appointed chief designer in the Office of the Supervising Architect, Department of the Treasury.
-He continued in that position until 1898, when he established an independent architectural practice in Washington D.C., which he continued until his demise.
+He continued in that position until 1898, when he established an independent architectural practice in Washington D.C., which he continued until his death.